complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/sociogram.md

 ---
 layout: default
-title: Sociogram and Narrative
+title: Sociogram
 parent: Interface Documentation
-nav_exclude: true
 ---
 ## Overview

 Sociograms are the visual mapping component of a network interview.
 On the Sociogram, participants draw ties between alters to signify the relationships between individuals within their personal network.

 There are two sociogram Interfaces in Network Canvas - one for data collection and one for data display - that can be added to your study and configured in Architect.

-[image 1]
+{% include nc-image src="/assets/img/interface-documentation/sociogram/1.png" %}{: .macos-screenshot }

 ## Sociogram

 When using the "Sociogram" Interface, participants position their alters and draw ties between them.
 The Interface can be used to create one or multiple edge types between alters in a participant's network, and to collect alter attribute data by highlighting alters where the variable value is true.

-[image 2]

-[image 3]
+{% include nc-image src="/assets/img/interface-documentation/sociogram/2.png" %}{: .macos-screenshot }

+{% include nc-image src="/assets/img/interface-documentation/sociogram/3.png" %}{: .macos-screenshot }

 {: .no_toc}
 #### Do